Backgammonian/Machine-Learning-Tasks/Clustering/README.md

 # California housing clustering
 The goal of project is to group the houses in California into a prestige groups according to their location, housing age, value and ocean proximity.

 ![housing](housing_ocean_proximity.jpg)

-Key steps of the project:
+Key features of the project:
 * Dataset exploration using charts & statistical indicators
 * Dataset preprocessing (standardization, encoding for non-numeric features)
 * Comparison of various clustering metrics to find the best amount of clusters for K-Means algorithm (including silhouette score & the elbow rule)